Spring Planting and Growing Activities With Kids:

 Bee Happy Seed Balls:

-Making and planting seed balls are fantastic activities to do with school children to teach about the importance of pollinators, and to beautify school grounds.
+Making and planting seed balls is a fun way to teach children about the importance of pollinators, and to beautify school grounds or your home garden.
 Unfortunately, there is a lot of information on the web about making seed balls that is just wrong and will result in disappointment!
 (Most suggest using way too many seeds, and add too little compost and too much clay to the mix.
 And you can’t just throw them anywhere – they need just a little care!)
 Check out our guides for How to Make Bee Happy Seed Balls and How to Plant and Care for Bee Happy Seed Balls.

 Powell River School Garden Calendar: A month by month guide to indoor and outdoor school gardening tasks and activities, developed for this area.